Storytelling. Moving pictures.

 Barb Rowan: Design for Trust

 This one-minute video describes and illustrates Barb Rowan’s design philosophy.
 Barb is well-prepared to guide your design decisions—so you can get focused on what you do best.
 She’s been helping clients succeed for over 30 years and still gets excited about finding solutions that inform, instruct and persuade.
-Role: Production, direction, videography, editing.
+Role: Production, direction, cinematography, editing.

 Watering 101: Create Strong and Healthy Plants

 Produced for In Harmony Sustainable Landscapes to educate their clients about proper ways to water for a healthy landscape.
 One of several educational videos produced for the company’s blog.
-Role: Production, scriptwriting, videography, editing.
+Role: Production, scriptwriting, cinematography, editing.

 CarbonWA: Let’s take a swing at climate change!

 Carbon Washington gathered signatures for an initiative to create a revenue-based carbon tax.
 The video engages people in CarbonWA’s story, people and cause.
 It was a key element in the organization’s successful crowdfunding campaign.
-Role: Direction, production, videography, interviews, editing.
+Role: Direction, production, cinematography, interviews, editing.

 EnviroStars: Good for Business, Good for the Environment

 Would you like your business to save money, be more efficient, keep good employees, reduce risks and attract quality customers?
 Become an EnviroStar!
 The video features stories of EnviroStars businesses that have benefited from the program’s free technical assistance, promotional support and connection to other like-minded companies.
 Won national MarCom Gold Award.
 Produced with Rodika Tollefson for the EnviroStars Program.
-Role: Concept, direction, production, videography, interviews, editing.
+Role: Concept, direction, production, cinematography, interviews, editing.

 “Annette was great to work with on the EnviroStars video.
 She is creative, professional, organized and easy to work with.
 She and Rodika produced a video we, and the businesses featured in it, are really proud of.”